-- Additions to Plant & Machinery of Tk.115,555,265 (2020: Tk.
-174,863,551) as stated in Annex-A named Schedule of Property, Plant and Equipment include Tk.
-97,897 (2020: Tk.
-2,583,360) being attributed borrowing costs in relation to the items of Plant & Machinery.
-(Transferred from Capital Work in Progress) - Other information as to assets held for sale, acquisition through business combination, effect for revaluation, impairment losses, restrictions of title, contractual commitment for acquisition, etc. is not applicable for the year under review.
+- \ Additions to Plant & Machinery of Tk.
+805,043,037 (2021:Tk 115,555,265) as stated in Annex-A named Schedule of Property, Plant and Equipment include Tk 21,636,151 (2021:Tk 97,897) being attributed borrowing costs relating to the items of Plant & Machinery.
+(Transferred from Capital Work in Progress) - \ Other information as to assets kept for sale, acquisition through business combination, effect for revaluation, impairment losses, restrictions of title, contractual commitment for acquisition, etc. is not applicable for the year under review.